deadlyvipers/dojo_rules/introduction.md

-Hi, my name is Clifford James.
+Hi, my name is Clifford James and my favorite path is Ruby.